Page 24 - RV Yukon

 yourself atop the Midnight Dome.

-Drive or hike to this incredible vantage
+Drive or hike to this incredible

-point and take in a panoramic view of
+vantage point and take in a

-the region.
-Marvel in the beauty of
+Marvel in the beauty of the Yukon

-the Yukon River and Klondike Valleys,
+River and Klondike Valleys, and spy

-and spy on the Ogilvie Mountain
+on the Ogilvie Mountain Range in the

 Driving Here: